Skip to main content

 The codes above cover the most common callout scenarios but aren't exhaustive — Hochiki panels generate a wide range of diagnostic events depending on configuration, connected interfaces, and panel firmware version.

-IFS Pro's fault code library covers 900+ codes across the Hochiki ESP and CHQ range, along with Advanced, Kentec, Notifier, and Morley panels — searchable by code, description, or symptom.
+IFS Pro's fault code library covers the Hochiki ESP and CHQ range, along with Advanced, Kentec, Notifier, Morley and other panels across a growing catalogue of verified UK fire alarm manufacturers — searchable by code, description, or symptom.
 Try it at incognitofiresecurity.com.